 Graduate Student Resources

-All USC Viterbi Department of Biomedical Engineering graduate students have a MANDATORY ADVISEMENT HOLD from the BME Department.
+All Alfred E. Mann Department of Biomedical Engineering graduate students have a MANDATORY ADVISEMENT HOLD.
 The hold will be lifted once you have contacted the BME Graduate Advisor for academic advisement.
-You will be able to register by following the d-clearance process outlined below.
+You will be able to register by following the D-Clearance process outlined below.

 Graduate Student Groups